josemaz/kirc-methyl/README.md

 ## Data to start

-Download from link provided file: `data-tostart.tgz` and untar into the project.
+Download file from link provided: `data-tostart.tgz` and untar into the project.

 `$ tar xzvf data-tostart.tgz`